- Reside in California and intend to stay;

 - Cooperate with child support requirements, unless exempt;

-- Participate in welfare-to-work activities; and
+- Participate in Welfare-to-Work (WtW)activities; and

-Applicants/Participants may keep non-exempt vehicles that have an equity value of $9,500 or less.
+Applicants/participants may keep non-exempt vehicles that have an equity value of $9,500 or less.
 Equity is the amount of the Fair Market Value (FMV) of the vehicle less encumbrances (amount owed on vehicle, if any).
 Any equity value in excess of the $9,500 limit will be counted towards the property/resource limit.

-- A home, if the family lives in it.
+- A home, if the family lives in it;

-- Personal and household items such as furniture, appliances, computers, etc.
+- Personal and household items such as furniture, appliances, computers, etc.;

-- Tools needed for employment (trade/profession).
+- Tools needed for employment (trade/profession);

-- Vehicles in the home in which ownership has been transferred to the applicant/participant as a gift/donation or family transfer.
+- Vehicles in the home in which ownership has been transferred to the applicant/participant as a gift/donation or family transfer;

-- Participants may hold special restricted savings accounts to be used for education/training, business or to purchase a home.
+- Participants may hold special restricted savings accounts to be used for education/training, business or to purchase a home;

-- Federal relocation and disaster relief benefits.
+- Federal relocation and disaster relief benefits; and

 - If property is owned with someone else, only the participant's share counts.

-Parents/Caretakers participating in CalWORKs must cooperate with the Child Support Services Department (CSSD) to collect child support for the children from any absent parent, unless exempt.
+Parents/caretakers participating in CalWORKs must cooperate with the Child Support Services Department (CSSD) to collect child support for the children from any absent parent, unless exempt.
 Families on aid will get to keep $50 of the monthly child support payment for each month the absent parent pays on time.
-Failure to fully cooperate with the CSSD could result in a 25% reduction in aid, unless good cause is determined.
+Failure to fully cooperate with the CSSD could result in a 25 percent reduction in aid, unless good cause is determined.
 Families must also assign child support rights to the County or give the County the right to collect support on their behalf.
 Failure to assign support rights will result in a sanction to the parent/caretaker.

-Parents must show proof that all children not in school and under the age of 6 have received appropriate immunizations within 30 days from the date of eligibility.
+Parents must show proof that all children not in school and under the age of six have received appropriate immunizations within 30 days from the date of eligibility.
 A financial penalty will be imposed on the parent/caretaker relative for failure to comply with the immunization requirements.

 For Los Angeles County Health Department facilities that provide immunizations, click here.